openstack/kolla/README.rst

 Directories
 ===========

--  ansible - Contains Anible playbooks to deploy Kolla in Docker containers.
+-  ansible - Contains Ansible playbooks to deploy Kolla in Docker containers.
 -  demos - Contains a few demos to use with Kolla.
 -  dev/heat - Contains an OpenStack-Heat based development environment.